Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 Now, back to the eyelashes!

-The only real issue with Emu Oil is that it can sometimes cause rashes on the skin, so it’s important to test yourself for sensitivity first.
+The only issue with Emu Oil is that it can sometimes cause skin rashes, so test yourself for sensitivity first.

 Choosing the Best Emu oil?